HonkingGoose/git-gosling/docs/git_sandbox/merge_pull_request.md

 ---
 id: merge_pull_request
 title: Merge pull request
+description: Merging a pull request from the GitHub interface
 ---

 Now we have a pull request, let's learn how to merge it.